zilishen/documentation/content/nms/nim/about/templates/template-artifacts.md

 <br>

-## Example: Enabling OIDC with templating and validation
+## Example: Enable OIDC with main.tmpl

-This example shows how NGINX can be configured to use OIDC for authentication based on a template and validated user input.
-Using this setup, administrators can enable or disable OIDC authentication without having to dive too deep into NGINX configuration files.
-By using templating and schema validation, this approach simplifies configuration, making it more accessible and error-proof.
+This example shows how to enable OIDC authentication in NGINX using a config template and user input.
+This templated approach with JSON schema validation simplifies updating the NGINX configuration and reduces the risk of errors.

 - **main.tmpl**